 NOW Learning Room

 All staff should find the 'Teaching and Supporting Learning in HE' learning room listed in the Staff Development Section of 'My Learning Rooms'.
-This learning room is maintained by CPLD.
+This learning room is maintained by Organisational Development.
 Within the Learning Room feedback is covered in the Epigeum resource 'Assessment, Marking and Giving Feedback'.

 1Taken from the Epigeum resource on Assessment, marking and giving feedback – available on the Staff tab of NOW under 'Teaching and Supporting Learning in HE'.
 The characteristics are adapted from the work by Juwah, C., Macfarlane-Dick, D, Matthew, B., Nicol, D., Ross D, & Smith , B. 2004.
 Enhancing student learning through effective formative feedback.
 Accessed online (29 November 2013) at: The Higher Education Academy.